 This often asked question will depend on how long you plan on waiting until preparation and how many are destined to be prepared.
 Let’s start from the beginning shall we?
 See the question above on “How should I harvest them?” for starters.
-Then see the question below on “What is the most common way of cleaning and preparing prior to cooking?”
+Then see the question below on “What are the most common ways of cleaning and preparing prior to cooking?”
 Once you get them home The Great Morel simply suggest rinsing thoroughly in water and halving the morels (cutting them lengthwise in half), at which point you should rinse again.
 Some may suggest soaking in salt water to kill off any critters, but not always necessary.
 Once rinsed it is suggested you place your morels in a large bowl or bowls and cover either with a damp paper towel or a damp scent free cotton cloth.
 Then simply place in your fridge.
 The Great Morel used to leave them soaking, but suggestions from other shroomers changed the game plan slightly.
 At least once a day re-dampen the towel just to keep them moist. (note: if they start to dry up, a short dip into water re-hydrates them nicely)

 When prepped in this fashion The Great Morel suggests using and abusing them with the frying pan within one week.
 Some shroomers may say “that is too long” while others will say you may keep them longer.
 As a safe rule of thumb and to guarantee freshness…use the one (1) week rule.
 They’ll be happy you did and so will you.

 If you are looking at preserving your morels for a longer period of time, or you have more than can fit in your fridge, then it is suggested you check out the Preserving page for some of the great ideas from other morel hunters.
 Also read the “Complete Guide to Preserving Morel Mushrooms” blog post which goes into great details about the various techniques to preserve.